s4ur0n41/ctfwriteups/Root-Me10k/Applicatives_are_the_way/writeup.md

 I didn't spend much time on the file, but it looked like TLS secrets.
 So I went back in the beginning and scrolled past the FTP to find...
 TLS.
 ![image](https://user-images.githubusercontent.com/116515149/197409536-14dfe764-67a5-4618-8a47-93d11a74b6c7.png)

-With HTTP, you can do right-click, Follow->HTTP Stream, but the encryption layer provided by TLS blocks us from doing it.
-But, we have the previous file containing TLS secrets.
-Let's import them, on Wireshark, Edit->Preferences->Protocols->TLS
+As we have the previous file containing TLS secrets, let's import them on Wireshark, Edit->Preferences->Protocols->TLS:

 ![image](https://user-images.githubusercontent.com/116515149/197409727-841d64da-ed4a-42a7-8c64-a4365384c758.png)

-Looking at it, there is a very suspicious file being requested:
+Looking at it, there was a very suspicious file being requested:
 ![image](https://user-images.githubusercontent.com/116515149/197409833-87c3b943-3c27-4880-a2bd-770e1f42aee7.png)

-To get it, I searched the DATA Packet and expand it, until clicking on the actual data part:
+To get it, I searched the DATA Packet and expanded it, clicked on the actual data part:
 ![image](https://user-images.githubusercontent.com/116515149/197409910-a9c46c9b-dafb-4285-8b14-6a8b424f87bf.png)

-Then right-click, copy->Value.
-You know have hex data in your clip-board:
+Then right-click, copy->Value (data in hex):
 ![image](https://user-images.githubusercontent.com/116515149/197409998-395f1105-a3fa-49f7-90f4-8eca82b5b0a4.png)

-The zip archive has a password.
+The zip archive had a password.
 I tried bruteforcing it but it didn't work.

-So back to the capture, the next thing catching my eyes is DNS query mixed with ICMP packet.
+So back to the capture, the next thing that caught my eyes was DNS queries mixed with ICMP packet.

 ![image](https://user-images.githubusercontent.com/116515149/197410106-0379c3bc-e80c-493f-a479-bd125bab454b.png)

 DNS and ICMP can both be used to exfiltrate data from a well protected network because those protocols are often overlooked when looking for suspicious activities, knowing that, I searched for suspicious data.
-When looking at the DNS, we can see something looking like base64 in the query, so I decrypted them all (yes, I should have scripted it):
+I saw something looking like base64 in the DNS queries, so I decrypted them all (yes, I should have scripted it):
 ![image](https://user-images.githubusercontent.com/116515149/197410260-32addcca-6193-4791-a6f2-84285d0652aa.png)

-Next, let's have a look at ICMP, one way of hiding data in ICMP is including data in it, and there are some.
+Whereas in ICMP, one way of hiding data is to include data in it, which can be seen here.

-From my habits in CTF, I tried extracting all the data, combining it.
+From habits, I tried extracting all the data and combining it.
 To do so, I did File->Export Packet Dissections->As plain text (layout is important):
 ![image](https://user-images.githubusercontent.com/116515149/197410513-7f7cb393-6725-41b7-bc4f-4383a55c1f00.png)

-Then you do you to filter the data:
+Then filtered the data:
 ![image](https://user-images.githubusercontent.com/116515149/197410573-ee66d4b9-4f86-492a-adad-a4b6acd363a8.png)

 As said, I tried combining it for far too much time, when I got the idea to tried each one of them as a password for the zip.